Angle of repose: Applications of theory

 The angle of repose is sometimes used in the design of equipment for the processing of particulate solids.
 For example, it may be used to design an appropriate hopper or silo to store the material, or to size a conveyor belt for transporting the material.
 It can also be used in determining whether or not a slope (of a stockpile, or uncompacted gravel bank, for example) would likely collapse; the talus slope is derived from angle of repose and represents the steepest slope a pile of granular material can take.
 This angle of repose is also crucial in correctly calculating stability in vessels.

 Angle of repose is also commonly used by mountaineers as a factor in analysing avalanche danger in mountainous areas.

 Formulation

-If the coefficient of static friction μ_{s} is known of a material, then a good approximation of the angle of repose can be made with the following function.
-This function is somewhat accurate for piles where individual objects in the pile are minuscule and piled in random order.
+If the coefficient of static friction μ_{s} is known of a cohesionless material, the angle of repose can be calculated with the following function.